Can you safely use your EVSE to charge your Electric Vehicle in the Rain?

 All good quality well-designed EV charging stations are designed to be used in both indoor and outdoor applications, which will be indicated to you by an Ingress Protection (IP) rating.
 For instance, the Keba KeContact P30 EVSE has an IP54 rating, which means this EV charging station has high levels of protection against particles and water.

 But don’t take our word for it check out this YouTube video of the Keba KeContact P30 charging underwater and even frozen!

 The Keba KeContact P30 EVSE chargers underwater and frozen solid…simply amazing

 In addition to this EVSE Charging stations also need to pass a set of electrical safety standards, developed specifically for electric vehicle supply equipment and chargers, which means that for units such as the Keba KeContact P30 you can rest assured the unit has undergone rigorous testing.
-When you consider the technology, inbuilt safety, testing standards and the fact that there are thousands of caravan parks and marinas which use electrical connections outdoors you can start to appreciate just how safe this process really is.
+When you consider the technology, inbuilt safety, testing standards and the fact that there are thousands of caravan parks and marinas that use electrical connections outdoors you can start to appreciate just how safe this process really is.
 We do however recommend that you use an experienced and licensed electrical installer who is familiar with Electric vehicle charging stations and can conduct the installation in accordance with your states electrical codes.

 So there you go, although EVSE does not advise you to wait until its pouring rain to do your charging up of your Tesla Model 3 or BMW i3, if that’s your only choice then you can do so safely with peace of mind.